Skip to Main Content

 Q. Find some background information on offences relating to copyright infringement in Australia

-From the Browse dropdown arrow at the top-left of the homepage, select Publications.
+On the Legal Research page (see button on left of screen) click Search Publications.
 Enter the title Copyright & Designs.
-Select the Table of Contents for Copyright and Designs.
+Select the Table of Contents for Copyright & Designs.
 You are now viewing the table of contents for this commentary service.

-Select the plus + symbol next to Infringement > then select the heading Exclusive Rights and Infringement
+Select the plus + symbol next to the heading Exclusive Rights and Infringement

 Westlaw AU is published by Thomson Reuters.
 Key commentaries available include: